 A charming beach town located where the Black River meets Lake Michigan, South Haven offers historical adventures alongside a dense and expansive recreational and commercial waterfront.

-- Authorized as a commercial harbor, predominantly recreational use
+- Federally-authorized commercial harbor, transitioned mainly to recreational use

-- Countless marinas and private slips along the Black River
+- Marinas, private slips, and public boat access along the Black River

 - Home to many Chicago-area vacationers